IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo.md

 - stats: Lawkeeper 5 (essential npcs).
 Darklight lighter that can unleash shadows, once a day
 - Identity: Zora Courier, mixed species.
 Private eye failwoman.
 Still moonlights as a detective in order to gather intel.
 - Newest councilor after Kingfisher - joined only 1.5yrs ago
-- Anti Kevara but highly suspicious of current war mongering
+- Anti Kevara, suspicious of the murder + war mongering
 - Trying to take down the Kevaran trade firms, supporting the strikers, guerilla tactics destroying company property
-- Mistrusts Kingfisher for her perceived closeness to the Kevaran elites, uneasy alliance w Gyrfalcon
+- Trusted Gyrfalcon but not Kingfisher - knows Kingfisher has secretly worked with Giltstern to cut advantageous deals for shipbuilding
 - Knows a little about most civilians - Eledeia studying necromancy
 - Fairly religious
 - solo investigating the murder, missing ring of mind shielding